rodtheo/snakemake_pipelines/evaluate_assemblies/README.md

 # Pipeline for General Evaluation of Assemblies

 This repo contains the snakemake pipeline to evaluate _de novo_ assemblies using short-reads.
 As input, the pipeline takes a one or more assemblies in `fasta` format and a paired-end short reads in `fastq` format and run 3 tools that estimate assembly metrics.
-The pipeline is useful when we wish to estimate which assembly is best among a set of genome assemblies produced by different assemblers tools.
+The pipeline is useful when we wish to estimate which assembly is best among a set of genome assemblies produced by different assembler tools.
 The executed tools are:

 - [REAPR](https://www.sanger.ac.uk/science/tools/reapr)
 - [ALE](https://github.com/sc932/ALE)